DasMoge124/student/_posts/2024-05-31-Interview.md

 <img src="{{ site.baseurl }}/images/NATM1.png" width=250px/>
 <img src="{{ site.baseurl }}/images/NATM2.png" width=250px/>
 <img src="{{ site.baseurl }}/images/Me.png" width=250px/>
+- These were fun presenting.
+At that time, I was able to demonstrate my features really well to others and they really enjoyed it.
+They all gave me excellent feedback.

 ## Leadership: Boy Scouts and Chess Club
 While knowing how to program and full stack program is cool, being a good leader is also crucial.
 As scout from Boy Scout Troop 685 and President of the Del Norte Chess Club, I started to grasp a sophisticated understanding of how to be an effective leader: